google/ioweb2016/README.md

 Backend is written in Go, hosted on Google App Engine.

-`go test ./backend` will run backend server tests.
-You'll need to make sure there's a `server.config` file in `./backend` dir.
+`cd backend && goapp test` will run backend server tests.
+You'll need to make sure there's a `server.config` file in the `backend` dir.

 ## Debugging